GSA/ficam-federation/_plan/00_index.md

 ## <span style="color: #0C5C89">**Checklist**</span>

+<i class="fa fa-check-square-o"></i> &nbsp;**Create a Business Case**
+* To build a business case, you'll need to document the costs and benefits of accepting third-party credentials.
+* And then what do they do?  **Is there a business case development reference doc?--From FICAM Roadmap, section 4, "ICAM Use Cases"??

-<i class="fa fa-check-square-o"></i> &nbsp;**Estimate upfront cost to design, build, implement, and maintain the solution architecture?**
+<i class="fa fa-check-square-o"></i> &nbsp;**Estimate upfront costs to plan, design, build, and maintain Federation solution?**
-* Count your agency's applications that need to accept third-party credentials --> feeds into Solution Architecture
+* Count your agency's applications that need to accept third-party credentials.
-* Determine what existing infrastructure can be reused **What does this mean?
-What might existing infrastructure consist of?**
+* Determine what existing infrastructure can be reused.
-* What new infrastructure needs to be put in place--design, build, implement?
+* What new infrastructure needs to be put in place?
-* What will be the cost of design, build, implement, operations, and maintenance (phases)? **Goes where?**
+* What will your Federation solution cost to plan, design, build, and maintain?

 <i class="fa fa-check-square-o"></i> &nbsp;**Estimate application integration costs.**
 * Calculate the cost based on the **integration?** effort per application.